tarasykm/MITDBF25-CodeCache/README.md

 A quick recap of how we used this code, as an example:

 When we defined the original problem, our aircraft converged to a very quick, very large aircraft (wing area of $1.3m^2$! -- much larger than we're used to).
 However, after testing some constraints, we noticed that constraining S==0.9, the objective score decreased by a fraction of a percent.
-After a discussion, we determined the conservative solution would be to build a slightly smaller aircraft and carry a somewhat lighter payload; So we designed an aircraft with S=$0.9m^2$ (after refining our models with testing data, our optimal wing area converged to $0.89m^2$, so we were quite close!).
+After a discussion, we determined the conservative solution would be to build a slightly smaller aircraft and carry a somewhat lighter payload; So we designed an aircraft with S= $0.9m^2$ (after refining our models with testing data, our optimal wing area converged to $0.89m^2$, so we were quite close!).

 I mention this story because this is a perfect example of how this code should be used.
 We have a design unknown: wing area.
 We want to explore what a "good" wing area is, and how sensitive our performance is to this variable.
 Using this information, we can use our own design judgement to design a better aircraft than designed by optimizer alone.
 I hope this humble story of a small DBF team (who still finished very poorly because of structures, not code!), helps you enter the lovely world of vehicle design optimization.